-EDANA invites academics, researchers and industry experts to submit their papers for consideration for presentation at the conference.
+EDANA invites academics, researchers and industry experts to submit their papers or posters for consideration for presentation at the conference.

-To apply, submit your abstract to email@example.com by the 10th May 2017.
-Abstracts and presentations must be in English. o submit your paper abstract or proposed poster, please use the template (in the right column under "Related dcuments")
+To apply, submit your abstract or proposed poster to email@example.com by the 10th May 2017.
+Abstracts and presentations must be in English.
+To submit your paper abstract or proposed poster, please use the template (in the right column under "Related dcuments")

 General innovations in:

 - Raw materials or components that are of special relevance to the nonwovens industry

 - Finished products made of, or incorporating nonwovens